The Ant Bully (film): Production

 Hanks agreed that the story could be expanded considerably.
 Keith Alcorn, DNA Productions co-founder and one of the film's executive producers, had a similar initial reaction to the project as Davis did, recalling "My first thought was, 'not another ant movie.'
 But looking at the actual story, this was really about a little boy and how he learns about the world by having to live beneath the surface."
-Davis states that he felt like something of a hypocrite when, while he was working on the script, carpenter ants infested his house and he called an exterminator to get rid of them.

 The film was rendered on DNA Productions' 1400-CPU render farm, managed by the open-source Sun Grid Engine job scheduler.
 The AMD Opteron nodes started out with Fedora Core 2 Linux with a modern 2.6.x kernel, but later updated to Fedora Core 4.
 Most of the applications are commercial, including Maya, Lightwave 3D, Houdini, Massive and Pixar’s RenderMan.

 Along with the theatrical release of The Ant Bully, an IMAX 3D version was presented in only some of the IMAX theaters.
 The others continued to run the 3D version of Superman Returns.
 The special IMAX 3D version was remastered in three dimensions with IMAX DMR.
 Critics within the 3D motion-picture community have given the film high marks as, unlike Superman Returns released the same year, the entire film is projected in 3D stereo.
 The process of turning a pure animation film into 3D is much simpler than converting a film with live actors.
 Some of the production took place at C.O.R.E.
 Digital Pictures in Canada.

 Music

-The soundtrack's music score was composed and conducted by John Debney, who previously worked with Davis on Jimmy Neutron: Boy Genius, and performed by the Hollywood Studio Symphony.
-This film has no songs.
+The Ant Bully (Original Motion Picture Soundtrack) is the soundtrack album for the film.
+The score was composed and conducted by John Debney, who previously worked with Davis on Jimmy Neutron: Boy Genius, and performed by the Hollywood Studio Symphony.
+It was released on August 1, 2006, by Varèse Sarabande.